See Inside Our World Class IT Asset Disposition Process

 IT asset disposition can be a complicated process.
-From reaching out, to asset transit, to ecycling, there’s a lot to keep in mind.
-To help break it down, we’ve provided a visual representation of each step of our itad process.
+From reaching out, to asset transit, to electronics cycling, there’s a lot to keep in mind.
+To help break it down, we’ve provided a visual representation of each step of our ITAD process.
 We don’t outsource our services without telling you.
 We don’t take shortcuts and hide them.
 Just easy, convenient ITAD services with an open chain of communication the entire way.
 On the left is the process overview.
-We make initial contact and work out the pricing and logistics.
+We make initial contact and work out the component or server pricing and logistics.
 Next we get the IT assets from you to us, whether that’s coming to your data center and picking it up or paying for shipping labels and insurance.
-Next we’ll wipe and test your equipment, and if it passes inspection we’ll issue payment.
+Next we’ll wipe and test your equipment, and if it passes inspection then we’ll issue payment.
 Scroll down to see details on the first step in our process!

 1. The systems are dismantled into components

 2. HDD’s are taken separately and crushed on site

 3. The materials are then sorted to maximize material recovery, PCB’s, batteries, steel, aluminum, copper, and plastic